Shenna Bellows: Peace Corps and AmeriCorps VISTA (1999–2002)

+ACLU (2003–13)

+From 2003 to 2005, Bellows was the national field organizer of the American Civil Liberties Union (ACLU) in Washington, D.C., organizing nationwide civil liberties campaigns including opposition to the Patriot Act, where she built coalitions that included librarians and gun owners alike.

-Bellows served as executive director of the ACLU of Maine for eight years.
-In that role, she built coalitions with both Republicans and Democrats to pass privacy and civil rights laws.
-She was a leader of Mainers United for Marriage, working for seven years to pass same-sex marriage in Maine.
-She was a leader on voting rights and co-chaired the 2011 Protect Maine Votes campaign to restore same day voter registration.
-Most recently, she organized a successful privacy campaign to require warrants for access to private cell phone communications, and she led the opposition to warrantless drone surveillance.
+Bellows served as executive director of the ACLU of Maine for eight years, from 2005 to 2013.
+In that role, she built coalitions with both Republicans and Democrats to pass state privacy laws and civil rights laws.
+She was a leader of the political coalition Mainers United for Marriage, working for seven years to pass same-sex marriage in Maine.
+She was a leader on voting rights, and co-chaired the 2011 Protect Maine Votes campaign to restore same-day voter registration in Maine.
+She also organized a successful privacy campaign to require warrants for access to private cell phone communications, and she led the opposition to warrantless drone surveillance.

-During her time at the ACLU, Bellows was a leader in the Maine Choice Coalition and the Coalition for Maine Women.
-She was recognized for her work to advance women’s health and reproductive choice by awards from the University of Maine Women’s Studies Department, Mabel Wadsworth Women’s Health Center, the American Association of University Women, the Frances Perkins Center and the Maine Democratic Party.
+During those years, Bellows was also a leader in the Maine Choice Coalition and the Coalition for Maine Women.
+She was recognized for her work to advance women’s health and reproductive choice by awards from the University of Maine Women’s Studies Department, the Mabel Wadsworth Women’s Health Center, the American Association of University Women, the Frances Perkins Center, and the Maine Democratic Party.

-Prior to her work at the ACLU of Maine, Bellows was the national field organizer at the ACLU in Washington, D.C., organizing nationwide civil liberties campaigns including opposition to the Patriot Act, where she built broad coalitions that included librarians and gun owners alike.